pitfail/pitfail-reports/report1/report1.rst

 **Twitter Listener**

-*Definition*: Provides an interface for users to play PitFail via Twitter.
+*Definition*: Provides an interface for users to play Pitfail via Twitter.

 *Responsibilities*: